prateekvellala/Archead/README.md

 # Archead
-Archead is a cross-platform program that allows you to control your computer using head movements and facial expressions.
+Archead is a cross-platform program that allows you to control your computer entirely using head movements and facial expressions.

 <br>